All Episodes

 You know why?

-Wait, but my whole my whole point is if you're gonna have people playing and going to see the games at the stadiums, the arenas, whatever, then they can sit however many seats apart to to fulfill the social distancing until we're comfortable, right?
+My whole point is if you're going to have people playing and going to see the games at the stadiums, the arenas, whatever, then they can sit however many seats apart to fulfill the social distancing until we're comfortable, right?

 Why can't we do that at restaurants?

-Why can't we just cut the fire coat capacity, have them sit in socially distanced spacing?
+Why can't we just cut the fire coke capacity, have them sit in socially distanced spacing?

 I kind of said the same thing, but I'm agreeing with you.

-Um, but it's a little different because if you go into a baseball or a football game and and everyone gets their temperature taken, and you masks and gloves are mandatory.
+But it's a little different because if you go into a baseball or a football game and everyone gets their temperature taken, then masks and gloves are mandatory.

 It sucks.